prakhar7m/prakhar7m/README.md

 ## Contact Information

-Feel free to reach out to me via email at [your email] or connect with me on [LinkedIn](https://www.linkedin.com/in/yourusername).
+Feel free to reach out to me via email at [prakhxr7@gmail.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/prakhar7m/)